Emurasoft/emurasoft.github.io/en/dlg/properties/ai_assist/index.md

 The **AI Assist** page allows you to set properties related to AI assisted writing.

-## Enable AI assisted writing check box
+## Enable AI-assisted writing checkbox

 If this is checked, EmEditor will enable AI assisted writing.

-## Show suggestion only on Ctrl+Space check box
+## Show suggestions only on Ctrl+Space checkbox

 If this is checked, EmEditor will only show suggestions when you press the shortcut key, Ctrl+Space, which helps reduce the frequency of OpenAI API calls.